nus-tic4001-AY2021S1/ip/docs/README.md

 Adding a task: todo

 ## Usage
 Adding a task in the task list and show the total number of task in the list.
+Therefore, the user know the task that he need to do.

 ### `todo` - Adding a task into a task list.

-The keyword 'todo' with description can be **upper and lowercase letters** and its outcome will not include the keyword.
-If you key in the keyword without description.
-There will be an error message:☹ OOPS!!!
-The description of a todo cannot be empty.
+black_medium_small_square:The keyword 'todo' with description can be **upper and lowercase letters** and its outcome will not include the keyword. black_medium_small_square:If you key in the keyword without description.
+There will be an error message:"☹ OOPS!!!
+The description of a todo cannot be empty. "

-Format: todo Description
+**Format**: todo Description

-Example of usage:
-TOdo Read BOOK
+**Example of usage**: TOdo Read BOOK

-Expected outcome:
+**Expected outcome**:

 Got it.
 I've added this task:
 [T][X] Read BOOK